-The UTBC pays \$4,600 in ground rent to the landowner for the supply of leasehold land (an exempt supply).
+The UTBC pays \$4,600 in ground rent to the landowner for the supply of leasehold land by way of rental (an exempt supply).
 This means the UTBC has not been charged GST and is not entitled to an input tax deduction.